hapax/hapax.github.io/assets/alien-maths.md

 evolved the same biological camera from the single photoreceptive pixel of their most recent common ancestor.

-Could mind also develop homologously?
+Could mind also develop convergently?
 At first sight, this seems like an obscure philosophical quibble, but turns out be one of the central premises of our search for extraterrestrial life!